 Here is screenshot of that procedure

-This method is normally used by advance level users on Mac OS X. Also as a user you would need to have an elevated privilege to execute such system level commands.
+This method to force quit app is normally used by advance level users on Mac OS X. Also as a user you would need to have an elevated privilege to execute such system level commands on mac device.
 Use this method only if you are aware about different terminal commands or under experience user’s observation.
+You can always learn the Mac OS terminal commands if you want to master in handling Mac through command prompt.

 #5 Using Keyboard Shortcut